web3.eth.getNetwork()

 • 3 min read

+Let’s stop pretending this is just a harmless “labeling issue.”
+It’s not.
 This is a trust problem.
 A credibility problem.
 And honestly?
 It’s an industry maturity problem.

-Because when a major cannabis beverage brand ships products with THC levels outside the legal variance—on the low end—that’s not just a whoopsie.
+When a major cannabis beverage brand ships products with THC levels outside the legal variance, on the low end, that’s not just a whoopsie.
 That’s either gross incompetence or quietly cutting corners and hoping no one notices.
+And guess what?
+People noticed.

+And guess what the state-allowed variance is?
+15%.
 So some drinks had ZERO THC!
+ZERO!

 Let’s Translate the Bureaucratic Soft-Speak